-The 100%-owned Santa Ana silver project ("Santa Ana") is located 120 kilometers southeast of the city of Puno, Peru at an elevation of 4,150 to 4,300 meters.
+The 100%-owned Santa Ana silver project ("Santa Ana") is located 120 kilometers southeast of the city of Puno, Department of Puno, Peru at an elevation of 4,150 to 4,300 meters.
 The project encompasses 5,400 hectares of mineral concessions.
 An updated feasibility study on Santa Ana, which incorporated three-stage crushing of ores, was completed on January 19, 2011.
 Further development of the project has been postponed pending resolution of the legal matter discussed below.

-The Santa Ana Project is located in the Puno Region of Peru and contains Proven and Probable Mineral Reserves totaling 63.2 million ounces of silver as well as Measured and Indicated Resources containing 72.8 million ounces of silver and Inferred Resources of 28.2 million ounces of silver.
+The Santa Ana Project contains Proven and Probable Mineral Reserves totaling 63.2 million ounces of silver as well as Measured and Indicated Resources containing 72.8 million ounces of silver and Inferred Resources of 28.2 million ounces of silver.
 Bear Creek acquired the mining concessions in full compliance with Peruvian law, as is confirmed by Supreme Decree 083, issued by the President of Peru and the Council of Ministers on November 29, 2007.
 Bear Creek performed significant exploration work and undertook a comprehensive Environmental and Social Impact Assessment shortly thereafter.